 - Helsinki, Finlande

 - fill in the registration form and send it back to email@example.com before 18 March 2016

-From the 9th to the 12th of May 2016, the Chamber of Commerce of the Grand Duchy of Luxembourg organised a multisectoral trade mission to Finland in the framework of the State Visit of their Royal Highnesses the Grand Duke and the Grand Duchess of Luxembourg, in close cooperation with the Luxembourg Embassy to Finland, the Ministry of the Economy and the agency Luxembourg for Finance.
-The delegation was led by the Deputy Prime Minister, Minister of the Economy, HE Etienne Schneider, and the Minister for the Environment, HE Carole Dieschbourg.
-The purpose of this mission was to strengthen bilateral economic ties between Luxembourg and Finland in the fields of ICT, Eco-technologies, Life Sciences, Education and Entrepreneurship, all spurred by innovation.
+The Chamber of Commerce of the Grand Duchy of Luxembourg, in close cooperation with the Ministry of the Economy, the Luxembourg Embassy to Finland and the agencies « Luxembourg for Business » and « Luxembourg for Finance » will be organising a multisectoral trade mission to Finland from the 9th to the 12th of May 2016 in the framework of the State Visit of their Royal Highnesses the Grand Duke and the Grand Duchess of Luxembourg to Finland.
+The delegation will be led by the Deputy Prime Minister, Minister of the Economy, HE Etienne Schneider, the Minister of Finance, HE Pierre Gramegna and the Minister for the Environment, HE Carole Dieschbourg.